sprat-kv/jobseeker-analytics/README.md

 Designers.
 Writers.
 Developers.
 Ops.
 You?

 🛠 [Become a contributor](https://app.formbricks.com/s/tq4y6lav6f3qdb4mkoiyslpn)

-Don't forget to subscribe to our events page: https://lu.ma/justajobapp

 Curious what kind of tasks are available for volunteers?
 Take a look [here](https://github.com/just-a-job-app/jobseeker-analytics/issues?q=is%3Aissue%20state%3Aopen%20label%3A%22help%20wanted%22%20no%3Aassignee).